 With that in mind, here are some other things you need to know before booking your trips through Costco Travel…

 1. Costco Travel Packages Offer a One-Stop-Shopping Experience

 As with many travel websites, Costco lets you book an entire vacation online.
 This appeals to people who like to have all the moving parts of planning a trip (airfare, accommodations, activities, etc.) handled in a neat, organized way.

 But the cookie-cutter approach can have its downsides.

 “Costco hotels and resorts tend to be the big box type vs. boutique or off-the-beaten-tracks properties,” Clara says.
-“Due to volume bookings, these preferred hotels often throw in a dining credit, an activity or a room upgrade — small perks that can mean big a difference to some.”
+“Due to volume bookings, these preferred hotels often throw in a dining credit, an activity or a room upgrade — small perks that can mean a big difference to some.”

 As a longtime travel agent, Clara notes another possible downside with Costco Travel is that you’ll probably never get the same representative twice if you’re booking over the phone.